katampoi/IP-1/README.md

-# week-2-IP
+# week-1-IP

 ## 08/05/2022

 ## by simon katampoi

 ## Description
-This website is for a Resturant company
+This website is for moringa home page

 ## Technology used
 Html and CSS